abelshinabery/Out-of-the-Woods/Docs/README.md

 This is a description of all files uploaded into Docs directory for each sprint.

 ## Sprint1
 Individual Contributions:

-**Serena:**
+**Serena:** <br>
 [Saftey Application Research](Sprint1/sprint1_safetyappresearch.pdf): This research is to be used as a kickoff point in coding in React Native.
-There are bare-bones applications and example code of components we've discussed using for our applications.
+There are bare-bones applications and example code of components we've discussed using for our applications. <br>
 [Web vs Mobile Capabilities](Sprint1/WebVsMobile.txt): This is a brief summary of how our throught process evolved from Web application to Mobile application.

 <a href="Sprint1/React_JS_GraphQL_Research.pdf" target="_blank">React and GraphQL Research</a>: React Research<br>